adithya-subramanian/Awesome_Probability_Statistics/README.md

 5. <a href = "http://willperkins.org/6221/">Advanced Classical Probability</a>
 6. <a href = "https://www.cs.cmu.edu/~psarkar/sds321.html">SDS321: Introduction to Probability and Statistics</a>
 7. <a href = "http://web.stanford.edu/class/stats310a/index.html">Theory of Probability</a>
+8. <a href = "http://statweb.stanford.edu/~adembo/stat-310b/">Theory of Probability 2</a>
+9. <a href = "https://web.stanford.edu/class/stats310c/notes.html">Theory of Probability 3</a>

 # Statistics Courses